wix-incubator/wix-rest-docs/app-management/guides/AppManagementSampleFlows.md

    In case you, haven't requested this permission, the `ownerInfo` object is always returned empty.

-## Automatically create user login
+## Automatically create user logins

 You could automatically create a user login for new customers of your app.